MohammadSarfaraz/face-recognition-on-live-video-from-your-webcam/README.md

 * Like a series of waterfalls, the OpenCV cascade breaks the problem of detecting faces into multiple stages.
 For each block, it does a very rough and quick test.
 If that passes, it does a slightly more detailed test, and so on.
 The algorithm may have 30 to 50 of these stages or cascades, and it will only detect a face if all stages pass.

 # Test
 You first pass in the image and cascade names as command-line arguments.
-We’ll use the my  image as well as the default cascade for detecting faces provided by OpenCV.
+I am using my  image as well as the default cascade for detecting faces provided by OpenCV.

 ![](https://github.com/MohammadSarfaraz/face-recognition-on-live-video-from-your-webcam/blob/main/sar.jpg)